Multimuffin/OpenRoad_PDK_generator/README.md

 ### Prerequisites
 - Git
 - Python 3.10 (or newer)
-- Pyhton Venv (available at python3-venv)
+- Python Venv (available at python3-venv)
 - Access to the required Tower directories

 ### 1. Clone the Repository